 For more information about education programs at Cameron University, contact the Department of Education at 580-581-2320.

 About Kappa Delta Pi

-Founded in 1911, Kappa Delta Pi is the largest honor society in education, representing 572 undergraduate and professional chapters and more than 45,000 active members.
-Its most distinguished members over the last century have included Margaret Mead, Albert Einstein, George Washington Carver, and current leaders in education Howard Gardner, Maxine Greene and Carol Gilligan.
+Founded in 1911, Kappa Delta Pi is the largest honor society in education, with 625 chapters worldwide.
+Its most distinguished members include Margaret Mead, Eleanor Roosevelt, Albert Einstein, Jean Piaget, Jane Addams and George Washington Carver.